GoogleCloudPlatform/marketing-analytics-jumpstart/docs/activation.md

     - For each decile (1 through 10), adjust the `multiplier` value to reflect how much you value users in that decile.
     - A higher multiplier signifies a higher value.
 For example, a multiplier of 3.5 for decile 1 means you value users in that decile 3.5 times more than the average customer.

-**Important**: To exclude lower-value deciles from VBB, set their decile_multiplier to 0.
+**Important**: To exclude lower-value deciles from smart bidding, set their decile_multiplier to 0.
 This prevents predictions for those deciles from being sent to GA4.

 **Example:**
 ```json